barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 ## Synopsis

-The Barchart Alert Service communicates using JSON data.
-We send JSON objects to the backend and we receive JSON objects in response. **This section describes the schema for these JSON objects.**
+The Barchart Alert Service communicates using [JSON](https://en.wikipedia.org/wiki/JSON) data.
+You JSON-formatted objects to the backend.
+You receive JSON-formatted in response. **This section describes the schema for these JSON objects.**

 The top-level object is called an  _alert_.
 Here is a visualization of an alert, showing important component structures: